HomeBMW

 KBB Fair Purchase Price (national avg.)

-Even though the idea of a small, nimble, and powerful front-engined/rear-drive coupe sounds like an obvious recipe for driving fun, nothing else matches up to the M2 directly.
-The 401-horsepower Audi RS 3 has four doors and all-wheel drive and begins a little below the M2.
-The Mercedes-AMG CLA 45 4Matic develops 382 hp but otherwise follows the RS 3’s formula and isn’t far off the M2’s price.
-As a 2-seater, 2-door coupe, the mid-engined Chevrolet Corvette starts slightly higher than the M2.
-A Porsche 718 Cayman 2-seater coupe has a similar driver appeal, accompanied by a substantially higher price.
-Or the bargain of this crowd could be the Austrian-made Toyota GR Supra, whose most powerful variant starts in the mid-$50K bracket.
-If an M2 is too small, the BMW M4 begins a smidge over $80K.
+Even though the idea of a small, nimble and powerful front-engined/rear-drive coupe sounds like a surefire recipe for driving thrills, there isn’t anything else that matches up to the M2 directly.
+The 401-hp Audi RS 3 has four doors and all-wheel drive, and begins a little below the M2.
+AMG versions of the 2026 Mercedes-Benz CLA look like being hybrids.
+As a 2-seater/2-door coupe, the mid-engined Chevrolet Corvette starts out a little higher than the M2.
+Or the bargain of this crowd could be the Austrian-made Toyota GR Supra, starting below $60K.
+If an M2 is just too small, the BMW M4 begins a smidge over $80K.

 Before buying a new M2 subcompact luxury sports coupe, check the Kelley Blue Book Fair Purchase Price to know what you should be paying.
 Resale values are about average for the class.
 Recouping more money when selling a vehicle can mean a bigger down payment and lower monthly payments on the next one.